Suspect in Jazmine Barnes' murder shot at wrong vehicle, according to info read in court

 HOW WAS ERIC BLACK ARRESTED?

 Black was arrested on Saturday, Jan.
-5. after a deputy pulled him over near the intersection of Woodforest and Beltway 8 for not signaling when he made a lane change, according to information read in court.
+5. after a deputy pulled him over near the intersection of Woodforest and Beltway 8 for not signaling when he made a lane change, according to court documents.
 The deputy approached his vehicle and asked him for his license and registration.
 When Black opened the glove compartment, the deputy noticed a plastic bag of marijuana.

 The deputy then asked Black to exit the vehicle.
 More marijuana was found on Black and inside his car.
 He was arrested and taken into custody for possession without incident.

-Homicide investigators spoke with Black later that day and he allegedly admitted to being involved with Barnes' murder.
-Black told investigators he was driving a dark-colored Kia, that he rented, during the shooting.
-He allegedly told investigators that his passenger spotted Barnes' family vehicle and started shooting towards them.
+Homicide investigators spoke with Black while in custody and he allegedly admitted to being involved with Barnes' murder.
+Black, who was driving a dark-colored Kia, said Larry W. spotted Barnes' mother's car and mistakenly took it for another vehicle they encountered the night before.

+Barnes said Larry W. pulled out a gun and at started shooting at Barnes and her family.

-Black returned the dark-colored Kia the day after the shooting and got a different rental, according to a judge.
+Black returned the dark-colored Kia the day after the shooting and got a different rental, according to court documents.

-That same day, Black told investigators that the gun used in the shooting was at his home.
+The same day of his arrest, Black told investigators that the gun used in the shooting was at his home.
 He signed a consent to search his house and that's when investigators found a 9mm pistol consistent to the shell casings found at the scene of the shooting.

 Black was given no bail.